 There are bins outside of each building for personal garbage disposal.
 Bathroom and lounge waste containers are not to be used for disposing of personal trash.
 Custodial Maintenance is not responsible for disposing of personal trash.
 Trash is not permitted on balconies, walkouts, or in public areas (hallways, lounges, etc.) because of potential problems with pests and insects.

 There are vending machines located in the residence areas across campus.
 If you need a refund, fill out a refund request envelope located on the machine.
 The vendors will process your request when they come to campus.

 Should a vacancy occur at any time during the academic year, you have three choices:

-In accordance with the terms of the Campus Housing Agreement, the Residential Life Office reserves the right to assign students to open spaces.
+In accordance with the terms of the Campus Housing Agreement, the Residential Life and Housing Office reserves the right to assign students to open spaces.
 Refusal to accept a roommate or forcing a roommate out of a shared premise may result in financial and/or disciplinary consequences.
 It is expected that all residents practice the Benedictine value of Hospitality when welcoming a new person into their living group.

-No weaponry of any kind whatsoever is allowed on campus except those provided in ROTC and weaponry for game hunting or trapshooting that are registered with and stored at CSB Campus Security.
+No weaponry of any kind whatsoever is allowed on campus except those provided in ROTC and weaponry for game hunting or trapshooting that are registered with and stored at CSB Department of Security.
 This statement is to be interpreted in the broadest sense to include any such weaponry whether considered real, toy, or facsimile that can cause bodily harm or threat.
 Violation of this policy is considered grave.
 Anyone who violates this policy of possession is subject to severe sanctions including suspension.
 Anyone who uses weaponry deliberately or otherwise in a way that hurts people physically or mentally, is destructive of property, or jeopardizes public safety may be suspended or dismissed.